-The term 'Tyco International Scandal' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Tyco International Scandal' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Tyco International scandal refers to the 2002 theft by former company CEO and Chairman Dennis Kozlowski and former corporate Chief Financial Officer Mark Swartz of as much as $600 million from the firm.
 The scandal turned into a long, drawn out trial as the two accused men vigorously denied any wrongdoing and fought the charges vehemently.
 In their march 2004 trial, they argued strenuously that the then-board of directors of Tyco had authorized the principle questionable $150 million they had received as compensation for services rendered.
 The trial ended in mistrial and a retrial occurred in 2005.
 At this second trial, they were both declared guilty of more than 30 individual corporate violations.

 The first trial ended in mistrial because of a suspicious incident that happened during the final jury deliberations.
 Ruth Jordan a juror made an “okay” sign on the defense table as she passed through the courtroom.
 While she insisted that had not been the gesture she made, the publicity of incident by the Wall Street Journal led many people to believe it had been a set up for the defendants.
 The presiding Judge Michael Obus declared a mistrial over the incident on April 4th of 2004.